Email:

 o

-I am a PhD student in the Department of Physics at Princeton University, where I research phenomena in biological and statistical physics using primarily theoretical and computational approaches.
+I am a (second-year) PhD student in the Department of Physics at Princeton University, where I research phenomena in biological and statistical physics using primarily theoretical and computational approaches.
 I am additionally affiliated with the Center for the Physics of Biological Function.
-Professor Gautam Reddy is my primary advisor, and I regularly collaborate with others.
+Professor Gautam Reddy is my primary advisor.

 Prior to my PhD, I received a B.A. in Physics and Mathematics from Boston University where I worked with Professor Pankaj Mehta.
 During that time, I primarily studied machine learning and community ecology models using statistical physics perspectives.

 I am fortunate to have my research supported by the Hertz Fellowship and the National Science Foundation Graduate Research Fellowship Program.
-At Boston University, I was supported by the Trustee Scholarship and Undergradute Research Opportunities Program.
-My mentors and regular collaborators include but are not limited to: Pankaj Mehta, Akshit Goyal, Zhijie (Sarah) Feng, Jason Rocks, Maria Yampolskaya.
+At Boston University, I was supported by the Trustee Scholarship and Undergraduate Research Opportunities Program.

-My research interests include: Ecology and evolution in high dimensions, disordered systems, stochastic optimal control in biology, machine learning and statistical inference, statistical mechanics without equilibrium, and fun problems involving probability.
+My research interests include: Self-organized robustness, models of homeostasis and adaptation in biological systems, ecology and evolution in high dimensions, disordered systems, machine learning and statistical inference, statistical mechanics without equilibrium, and fun problems involving probability.